greeshmadh/ELT_System/README.md

 - Appends data to the specified target table.
 - Supports retry mechanism for fault-tolerance.
 - Only new rows are inserted using a row-level hash to prevent duplicates.
+-Users can now preview database table content before running the ELT job using a YAML config.
+-Table name is dynamically read from the uploaded YAML file.

 ### 5. **YAML Upload and Versioning**